dasch-swiss/dsp-docs/docs/developers/knora-ui/documentation/index.md

 ### [@knora/core](/developers/knora-ui/documentation/core/index-core)
 *Services for API requests*
-> The core module contains every service to use Knora\'s RESTful webapi /v2 and /admin.
-Therefore a JsonLD converter and an ontology cache service.
+> The core module contains all services to use Knora's RESTful webapi V2 and Admin, as well as a JsonLD converter and an ontology cache service.

 ### [@knora/search](/developers/knora-ui/documentation/search/index-search)
-*Complete search panel*
+*Full search panel*
-> Search module allows to make fulltext or extended searches in Knora.
+> The search module allows to make full text or extended searches in Knora.
 Filter by resource class and its properties related to an ontology.

 ### [@knora/viewer](/developers/knora-ui/documentation/viewer/index-viewer)
 *Resources, Properties, Lists*